rue01/calculator/README.txt

 Calculator app written in C# using WinForms.
-This app allows you to carry out maths calculations using addition, subtraction, division, multiplication, power and trigonometric functions.
+This is calculator performs maths functions addition, subtraction, division, multiplication, power and trigonometric functions.